zhaocai/alfred2-top-workflow/README.md

 2. You can `git clone` or `fork` this repository and use `rake install` and `rake uninstall` to install.
 Check `rake -T` for available tasks.
 This method create a symlink to the alfred workflow directory: "~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows".
 This method is suitable for **developers**.

+## Troubleshooting

+1. Does not work in Mac OSX 10.9 (Maverick)

+In OSX 10.9, the system ruby is upgraded to 2.0.0.
+You just need to download the new version of this workflow which packs the ruby gems for 2.0.0 inside.

 ## Copyright